-Instead, she would have taken a safer alternative to Zantac that wouldn't expose them to harmful levels of NDMA and other dangerous metabolites. - 120.
-Plaintiff's cancer injuries were directly and proximately caused by Zantac while Plaintiff used Zantac in a reasonably foreseeable manner which recovery is sought.
+123. Had Plaintiff known of the defects in Zantac, he would not have taken Zantac.
+Instead, he would have taken a safer alternative to Zantac that wouldn't expose him to harmful levels of NDMA and other dangerous metabolites.

+124. Plaintiff's cancer injuries were directly and proximately caused by Zantac and its defects while Plaintiff used Zantac in a reasonably foreseeable manner for which recovery is sought.